Performance Appraisal

 This book provides a good overview of the history of practice and research in the area of performance appraisal; its major aim is to describe a program of research designed to examine rater cognitive processes involved in the appraisal process, how to influence those processes, and the effects of those processes on appraisals.
 Aimed primarily at graduate students and scholars studying performance appraisal.

-Murphy, Kevin R., and Jeanette N. Cleveland.
-Understanding Performance Appraisal: Social, Organizational, and Goal-Based Perspectives.
-Thousand Oaks, CA: SAGE, 1995.
+Murphy, Kevin R., Jeanette N. Cleveland, and Madison E. Hanscom.
+Performance Appraisal and Performance Management.
+Thousand Oaks, CA: SAGE, 2019.

 Pulakos, Elaine.
 Performance Management: A New Approach for Driving Business Results.
 Chichester, UK: Wiley, 2009.